 Still, if you provide the right information to the SSA, working part-time may be an option.
 In this article, we’ll cover the work limitations you should be aware of and the steps you should take to ensure your income doesn’t jeopardize your benefits.

 The rules here do vary pretty drastically depending on what disability benefits program you qualify (or hope to qualify) for.
-To read about working on SSDI (Social Security Disability Insurance) jump here.
-For information on SSI (Supplemental Security Income) jump here.
+Let's break everything you need to know about working on SSDI or SSI.

 Work Limitations on SSDI: Substantial and Gainful Activity